 This course is for the registered nurse in current practice.
 The focus is on healthcare informatics and technology, with an emphasis on the integration of nursing, computer, and information science as it applies to the provision of safe nursing practice, optimum healthcare delivery systems and policy development.
 American healthcare policy is provided with foci including healthcare financing, cost containment, regulation, access, insurance, quality improvement and the Oklahoma Nurse Practice Act.
-Prerequisite: Successful completion of NURS 3113, 3125, and 3134 with a grade of "C" or higher.
+Prerequisite: Admission to the program